Anne Arundel Community College

 - With learning as its central mission, Anne Arundel Community College strives to embody the basic convictions of the American democratic ideal: that individuals be given full opportunity to discover and develop their talents, energy and interests, to pursue their unique potentials and to achieve an intellectually, culturally and economically satisfying relationship with society.
 Such opportunity should be easily available and readily accessible to all Anne Arundel County residents.

-- The teacher population of 601 teachers has grown by 13% over five years.
+- The teacher population of 601 teachers has stayed relatively flat over five years.

 |Anne Arundel Community College||(MD) Community College Avg.|